DanielShevchyk/IgniteStrava/README.md

-I will admit AI was used for parts of the project.
+AI was used for parts of the project.